maidsafe/rfcs/proposed/0008 MPID Messaging.md

 1. Vault-to-Client notification of a successful safecoin mining attempt
 1. Client-to-Vault request to take ownership of the Vault
-1. Vault-to-Client alert of low resources on the Vault
+1. Vault-to-Client notification of low resources on the Vault

 In this case, the existing library infrastructure would probably need significant changes to allow a Vault to act as an MPID Client (e.g. the MPID struct is defined in the SAFE Client library).